 The driving school is popular with kids.

 To get the most out of your visit, check out my guide to LEGOLAND and learn how to get discounted LEGOLAND tickets.
-And if you’re in San Diego with kids you may want to check out SeaWorld, too.
+And if you’re in San Diego with kids, you may want to check out SeaWorld, too.

-Busch Gardens Williamsburg
+6. Busch Gardens Williamsburg

 Location: Williamsburg, Virginia

-With nearly 400 acres of land, Busch Gardens Williamsburg is an enormous, imaginative park featuring 19 areas that represent European countries and other themed locations.
 Catch a performance at the famous replica of the Old Globe in the England-inspired Canbury Cross area, and go for a swing on Finnegan’s Flyer at the Killarney land, designed after Ireland.
-Travel around the world without leaving the US for an inspiring cultural experience that you and your group will not forget.

-Six Flags Discovery Kingdom
+7. Six Flags Discovery Kingdom

 Location: Vallejo, California